nelmio/alice/README.md

         favoriteNumber: 50%? <numberBetween(1, 200)>
 ```

-Now only half the user will have a number filled-in.
+Now only half of the users will have a number filled-in.

 ### References ###